-In a randomized-controlled trial conducted in middle schools, Stein and colleagues (Stein et al., 2003) demonstrated that CBITS was implemented with fidelity by school-based mental health professionals (masters-level clinicians or psychiatric social workers).
-School-based clinicians received 1-2 days of training prior to the start of the school year as well as weekly supervision with the research/clinical team overseeing the intervention.
-The intervention effectively reduced symptoms of PTSD, depression, and psychosocial dysfunction for a set of diverse students exposed to trauma (Stein et al., 2003).
+In a randomized-controlled trial conducted in middle schools, Stein and colleagues (Stein et al., 2003) demonstrated that CBITS was implemented with fidelity by SMHPs (masters-level clinicians or psychiatric social workers).
+School-based clinicians received 1 to 2 days of training prior to the start of the school year as well as weekly supervision with the research/clinical team overseeing the intervention.
+The intervention effectively reduced symptoms of posttraumatic stress disorder (PTSD), depression, and psychosocial dysfunction for a set of diverse students exposed to trauma (Stein et al., 2003).
 Pilot studies suggest similarly positive effects of CBITS with underserved student populations including American Indians (Morsette et al., 2009).
-In these field trials, school personnel reported they were pleased with how well CBITS was integrated within their schools and saw a significant increase in feelings of efficacy working with trauma-exposed children.
+In these field trials, school personnel reported they were pleased with how well CBITS was integrated within their schools and saw a significant increase in feelings of efficacy working with traumaexposed children.

-An elementary school version of CBITS, Bounce Back, includes 10 small group sessions, 2-3 individual sessions, and 1-3 parent sessions.
-In a randomized-controlled trial, Bounce Back was delivered by masters level social workers or licensed clinical psychologists who were employed by a community mental health organization that provided contracted services in schools (Langley, Gonzalez, Sugar, Solis, & Jaycox, 2015).
+An elementary school version of CBITS, Bounce Back, includes 10 small-group sessions, two to three individual sessions, and one to three parent sessions.
+In a randomized-controlled trial, Bounce Back was delivered by masters-level social workers or licensed clinical psychologists who were employed by a community mental health organization that provided contracted services in schools (Langley et al., 2015).
 It proved effective in reducing symptoms of anxiety, depression, and PTSD relative to a wait-listed control group.
 The researchers and school personnel noted that accessible, stigma-reducing programs implemented in schools such as CBITS and Bounce Back reduce the barriers to engagement that may be present in clinic settings (Jaycox et al., 2018).